Polygraph exam taken by Kavanaugh accuser Christine Ford comes under scrutiny

 One day after Republican Sen. Lindsey Graham, R-S.C., raised concerns about the polygraph test taken by Brett Kavanaugh accuser Christine Ford, her attorney is refusing to comment on who paid for the examination or provide additional details on how it was conducted.

-And experts contacted by Fox News confirmed that while polygraph examinations can be useful, they are ultimately fallible tools that "can be beaten" -- especially by sociopaths, psychopaths, and committed liars lacking a "conscience."
+And experts contacted by Fox News confirmed that while polygraph examinations can be useful, they are ultimately fallible tools that "can be beaten."
+Without mentioning any particular instances, he said it could be beaten by sociopaths, psychopaths and committed liars lacking a "conscience."

 Ford provided The Washington Post the results of a polygraph examination conducted by a former FBI agent in August, which reportedly showed that she had been truthful in her allegations.
 According to the Post, Ford took the polygraph on the advice of her attorney, Debra Katz.